Our Grants - 47 Awarded Totaling $71,280 in 2017-2018

 General Grant -- Monies requested by administrators and staff for resources to purchase new equipment and to develop creative, new programs or projects.

-A multi-year grant application will be provided after an informal presentation to the GLCS Foundation Grant Committee.
+An innovation grant application will be provided after an informal presentation to the GLCS Foundation Grant Committee.
 To schedule a presentation, contact your school liaison as listed below:

 Richland Elementary - Karen Koets